 Headaches are among the most common neurological disorders in the world, affecting as many as half of those between 18 and 65 years of age.
 Up to a third of those people suffer from migraines, a particularly painful neurological disorder that can affect the entire body.
-Nearly 5 percent of them experience head pain at least 15 days a month.
+Nearly five per cent of them experience head pain at least 15 days a month.
 These types of disorders can affect people of any age, race, ethnicity or background.

 Although most headache disorders are self-limiting and are not necessarily associated with more serious health problems, the pain they bring can be debilitating.
 The pain can also pull the patient into a cycle of pain.
 While sleep can be restorative, it can be tough to sleep while you are suffering pain.
 Exercise can release pain-relieving endorphins and boost energy levels, but someone who is experiencing chronic pain may lack the energy and ability to exercise regularly.
 As the chronic pain cycle continues, a person can develop depression, anxiety and other mood problems.
 At Adelaide City Acupuncture, we are committed to helping people break this cycle and live their lives free of pain.
 We offer alternative migraine treatment